mverab/claude-beyond-code/CONTRIBUTING.md

 ## Submitting Changes

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your contribution, output style or bug fix.
 3. Make your changes.
 4. Submit a pull request with a clear description of your changes.